Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Introduction

 \textit{Local differential privacy} (L-DP)~\cite{Warner,EGS03,KLNRS11,Duchi2013,Guha2017} studies scenarios in which each data respondent, independently applies the same privacy mechanism.
 Recently, Kairouz \textit{et al.}~\cite{Kairouz2016} determined the optimal local differential privacy mechanism for a class of utility functions that satisfy a sub-linearity property and show that the resulting L-DP mechanism has a \textit{staircase property}, meaning that the ratio of any two conditional probabilities leading to same outputs is in $\{1,c,c^{-1}\}$, where $c$ is some constant.
 However, while Hamming distortion is a sub-linear utility function, the worst case distortion over a source class is not.
-Therefore, the results in~\cite{Kairouz2016} cannot be applied.
-In fact, the optimal mechanism admits the staircase property only for class I source sets.
+We show that the staircase property holds only for Class 1 source sets.